mertyildiran/Plexus/README.md

 {}
 ```

 The difference of cognitive neurons form the other neurons is, they are only responsible to the network.
 They act as the fuse of the learning and calculation of the fault.
 The network dictates a desired potential on each cognitive neuron.
-The cognitive neuron calculates its potential, compares it with desired potential, calculates the fault then backpropagates it through the subscriptions.
-This is why they hold an additional potential variable called **desired_potential**.
+The cognitive neuron calculates its potential, compares it with desired potential, calculates the fault then tries to update its weights randomly many times and if it fails, it blames its subscriptions.
+So just like the network, cognitive neurons can also dictates a desired potential on other neurons.
+This is why any neuron holds an additional potential variable called **desired_potential**.
 You can define the number of cognitive neurons similarly by using `net.pick_cognitive_neurons(output_dim)` function.

 As you can imagine, a neuron in a Plexus network, holds an integer object variable called **type** to determine its type.